-- Only authorized personnel are permitted to perform the initial setup or service work.
-Use only Electromotive Systems parts. - Do NOT touch any circuit components on the circuit board while the main AC or DC power is on. - Do NOT change the address code settings in the receiver. - Do NOT run control wires with power wires. - Surge Suppressors must be used with all magnetic contactors that are controlled by the PulseStar•jr. system. - 1.
-Refer to Figure 2.8: Input Power Connections to determine the appropriate power input blocks to use. - 12-24 VDC-use the 2-point terminal block. - 50/110/240 VAC-use the 4-point terminal block. - 2.
+- Do NOT change the address code settings in the receiver. - Do NOT run control wires with power wires. - Surge Suppressors must be used with all magnetic contactors that are controlled by the PulseStar•jr. system. - 1.
+Refer to Figure 2.7: Input Power Connections to determine the appropriate power input block tie in points. - 2.
 Run the power and control wires through the plug holes of the receiver enclosure.